nwolff/cours-web/README.md

-# cours-web
+# Cours Web

-This tool parses an html page and generate a tree representation of the nested tags.

-To get an image you need to install graphviz, and then :

-    dot -Tsvg build/html.dot.gv > build/output.svg
+## Some tools to analyse websites

+Right now just one that builds a graphical representation on an html page

+## A website to demonstrate technical aspects of the web

+- Absolute and relative URLS
+- Images
+- Hotlinked images
+- Stats with umami.is

+The contents of /art-house get automatically published to http://web.nwolff.info/ when main is pushed